Key Considerations for EB-5 Due Diligence

 Given the inherent risks in EB-5 investments, implementing risk mitigation strategies is essential.
 Consider:

-risks, such as construction delays or failure to meet job creation targets.
+Insurance: Some projects offer insurance policies that protect against certain risks, such as construction delays or failure to meet job creation targets.

-Escrow Accounts: Investing through an escrow account can mitigate the risk of
+Escrow Accounts: Investing through an escrow account can mitigate the risk of losing capital before the project is approved by USCIS.

-Diversification: Consider diversifying your investment by participating in multiple
+Diversification: Consider diversifying your investment by participating in multiple projects or working with multiple Regional Centers.

 6. Professional Assistance